liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/03-mobile-device-rules/02-creating-mobile-device-rules.markdown

 requests.

 <!-- Uncomment when the referenced article is published.
 Jim
-To learn how to tap into @product@'s Device API, see the Using the Device Recognition API(/develop/tutorials/-/knowledge_base/7-1/using-the-device-recognition-api) tutorial.
+To learn how to tap into @sharepoint@'s Device API, see the Using the Device Recognition API(/develop/tutorials/-/knowledge_base/7-1/using-the-device-recognition-api) tutorial.
 -->